-Yabesh applied to rocks, stones, gravel, pebbles, sand, silt, clay and dust is simply referring to their short-lived, temporary nature.
-We look at a mountain like Everest and if anything reminds us of solidity and permanence that would be it, but precise measurements show that mountains can lose a few centimeters, or more, each year due to the wearing down of erosion.
+Yabesh applied to rocks, stones, gravel, pebbles, sand, silt, clay, and dust is merely referring to their fleeting, temporary nature.
+We look at a mountain like Everest, and if anything reminds us of solidity and permanence, that would be it.
+But precise measurements show that mountains can lose a few centimeters, or more, each year due to the wearing down of erosion.

-In this verse, land is referred to as dry rather than wet because God didn’t want humanity walking in mud, land also absorbs water.
-This is a fundamental need for placing humanity on this planet.
-Dry also to tell us that the land is temporary and subject to withering.
-Man is in an environment that is shriveling up and fading away.
+In this verse, land is referred to as dry rather than wet because God didn’t want humanity walking in mud, land also absorbs water; this is a fundamental need for placing humankind on this planet.
+Dry also tells us that the land is temporary and subject to withering.
+Man is in an environment that is drying up and fading away.

-What I’m writing here should not be a surprise to you, the laws of Thermodynamics say the same thing: Everything inanimate tends towards a state of decay.
-My description of dry land as ‘rocks…’ was rather limited, it also includes minerals like boron, chlorine, cobalt, copper, iron, manganese, magnesium, molybdenum, sulfur, zinc as well as all the radioactive substances like uranium and plutonium which are obvious illustrations of this decay.
+What I’m writing here should not be a surprise to you; the laws of Thermodynamics say the same thing.
+Everything inanimate tends towards a state of decay.
+The description of dry land as rocks was somewhat limited.
+It also includes minerals like boron, chlorine, cobalt, copper, iron, manganese, magnesium, molybdenum, sulfur, zinc as well as all the radioactive substances like uranium and plutonium which are distinct illustrations of this decay.

-As I pointed out in Inventory of the Universe, land with its strata encloses a vast array or mineral riches from sandstone to marble from Erbium, essential for optical fibers, to Lithium fundamental for most widespread hybrid car batteries and treating maniaco-depressive troubles today.
-Both rich and scarce, certainly not endless.
-Think about the fact that all these minerals and trace minerals are needed for the sustenance of humanity-for both industry and health.
-The Hebrew word land is a practical reminder to literally come down to earth, the firmness under our feet.
+As I pointed out in Inventory of the Universe, land with its strata encloses a vast array of mineral riches from sandstone to marble from Erbium, essential for optical fibers, to Lithium fundamental for most widespread hybrid car batteries and treating manic-depressive troubles today.
+Both precious and scarce, certainly not inexhaustible.
+Think about the fact that all these minerals and trace minerals serve the sustenance of humanity.
+They are necessary for both industry and health.
+The Hebrew word land is a useful reminder to literally come down to earth, the firmness under our feet.
 The ideal habitat for humankind.
 But it doesn’t stop there.

-Day 3 is a transitional day in that it shows the relationship of the inanimate dry land to the animate flora and bonds them inexorably together.
+Day 3 is a transitional day.
+It reveals the relationship of the inanimate dry land to the animate flora, bonding them inexorably together.
 This day does a 180° flip-flop and propels us into a ground-breaking realm.Day 3 of Creation is a transitional day in that it shows the relationship of the inanimate dry land to the animate flora and bonds them inexorably together.
 Click To Tweet

 Earth’s landscape is not limited to the stark and sterile: to rocks, clay and minerals we must add earth, soil, topsoil, loam the fertility that permits grass, flowers, crops, and trees.

-If I was to compartmentalize the days of creation I would’ve probably completed the INanimate land and followed with the animate the next day, but this is not the case during Creation.
-I can only surmise why they are brought together.
+If I were to compartmentalize the days of creation, I would’ve probably completed the INanimate land and followed with the animate the next day, but this is not the case during Creation.
+I can only surmise why they come together.

 Juxtaposing dry land and green grass makes me think of abiogenesis and spontaneous generation.
 That larvae spontaneously appeared on rotten meat or microbes on broth proved life generated itself from the inanimate, so was the belief in the late 18th century.
-Experiments revealed that this was caused by living organisms in the air and when air was removed from the equation no life appeared.
-Pasteur finally debunked this proposing that all life is from life, the theory of biogenesis.
-Not one blade of grass, one seed of corn, one fruit has ever come from INanimate minerals, chemicals or rocks.Pasteur debunked spontaneous generation with the theory of biogenesis-life comes only from life, Not one blade of grass, one fruit has ever come from INanimate minerals, chemicals or rocks.
+Experiments revealed that living organisms in the air caused this, and when the test removed air from the equation, no life appeared.
+Pasteur finally debunked this, proposing that all life is from life, the theory of biogenesis.
+Not one blade of grass, one seed of corn, one fruit has ever come from INanimate minerals, chemicals, or rocks.Pasteur debunked spontaneous generation with the theory of biogenesis-life comes only from life, Not one blade of grass, one fruit has ever come from INanimate minerals, chemicals or rocks.
 Click To Tweet

-The flora was not generated by the mineral.
-It was created and, as verse 11 indicates yielded seed and had seed within itself.
-This answers the question, which came first, the plant or the seed!
-Yes, I realize we’ve jumped into some deep water, and maybe I’ve lost some readers here, but we really need faith to believe this.
-On the other hand, no scientist has ever shown how minerals generate life so you need faith for that one too!
+The minerals did not generate the flora.
+God created it, and verse 11 indicates, “the fruit tree yielded fruit and had seed within itself.”
+Finally, an answer to the question, which came first, the plant or the seed!
+Yes, I realize we’ve jumped into some deep water, and maybe I’ve lost some readers here, but we need faith to believe this.
+On the other hand, no scientist has ever shown how minerals generate life, so you need faith for that one too!

 This association of land and land cover also bears heavily on basic principles dealing with fertility, fallowness, and land Sabbath.
-Land rest does not mean idle bare land, we discussed the vital role of earthworms which includes their need for organic intake.
-This takes the form of nitrogen-rich leguminous greenery plowed back into the earth.
-How can we expect the earth to feed us… if we never feed the earth?
-This whole cycle, depicted by the coupling of dry land and living greenery gives animals and ultimately mankind the real natural nutrition it should be getting which leads to healthier bodies and minds all around.
+Land rest does not mean bare idle ground; we discussed the vital role of earthworms, which includes their need for organic intake; this takes the form of nitrogen-rich leguminous greenery plowed back into the earth.
+How can we expect the soil to feed us if we never feed the soil?
+This whole cycle, depicted by the coupling of dry land and living greenery, gives animals and ultimately humankind the real natural nutrition it should be getting, which leads to healthier bodies and minds all around.

-This interwoven couple, inanimate land and animate plants, animals, and humans reveal inter-dependency.
+This interwoven couple, inanimate land and animate plants, animals, and humans, reveals inter-dependency.
 We, humans, come directly from it as we shall see, live on it in the all-encompassing sense that we draw our livelihoods from it.
-Everything we eat, manufacture, play with and count on comes from this limited commodity of dry land, its precious contents, and cover which we tend to treat like dirt.
-Humanity has forgotten its roots of which Genesis 1 should remind us.
+Everything we eat, manufacture, play with and count on comes from this limited commodity of dry land, its precious contents, and cover, which we tend to treat like dirt.
+Humanity has forgotten its roots, of which Genesis 1 should remind us.